A Window in London

 A Window in London is a 1940 British thriller film directed by Herbert Mason, written by Brigid Cooper and Ian Dalrymple for Greenspan & Seligman Enterprises Ltd and distributed by General Film Distributors.
 The cast includes Michael Redgrave, Patricia Roc, Sally Gray, Paul Lukas and Hartley Power.
 It is a remake of the French film Metropolitan (1939).
 The plot focuses on a man who becomes drawn to the wife of a jealous magician - after spotting what appears to be a murder in their flat.

 The film is set in London, and was made when Waterloo Bridge was still under construction.
-It was released in the US in 1942 under the title Lady in Distress and released to cinemas in the United Kingdom on 15 June, 1940.
+It was released in the US in 1942 under the title Lady in Distress and released to cinemas in the United Kingdom on 15 June 1940.

 Plot

-Pat (Patricia Roc) is a hotel switchboard operator at an exclusive London apartment block (the exterior location is actually Dolphin Square).
+Pat is a hotel switchboard operator at an exclusive London apartment block (the exterior location is actually Dolphin Square).
 She completes her night shift exhausted and has forgotten to give a client his 6am alarm call.
-She walks cheerfully home to her new husband, Peter (Michael Redgrave) a crane operator.
-They are a happy, well-meaning couple.
-However, because of their different shifts during the day they have no time for each other.
-While he works during the day on the construction of Waterloo Bridge, his patient wife works during the night on a hotel telephone exchange.
+She walks cheerfully home to her new husband Peter, a crane operator.
+They are a happy couple, but they have little time together, because while he works during the day on the construction of Waterloo Bridge, his wife works a night shift on a hotel telephone exchange.
+His workmates rib him about his 'night starvation'.

-One morning Peter is on the train on his way to work, and spots what seems to be a murder being committed on a balcony: a man stabbing a woman.
-Deciding to investigate this "crime" Peter and a policeman arrive at the residence.
-There they find out that the couple were in fact rehearsing an illusion for a stage act.
-Zoltini is a bad-tempered magician and his wife Vivienne (Sally Gray) is his assistant.
-Peter offers Zoltini money to ease his alleged problems.
-He takes the dummy knife as a souvenir of the event.
+One morning, Peter is on the Tube on his way to work when he spots what seems to be a murder being committed on a balcony: a man stabbing a woman.
+Deciding to investigate, Peter and a policeman arrive at the residence, but the man there, Zoltini, tells them that they were merely rehearsing an illusion for a stage act.
+Zoltini is a bad-tempered magician and his wife Vivienne is his assistant.
+Peter offers Zoltini money to ease his alleged problems, and takes the dummy knife as a souvenir of the event.
 The policeman takes Peter's name and address so the inspector can thank him.
-Zoltini mocks Peter after he leaves.
-Peter gets threatened with the sack for being late, a pressman intervenes and tries to get a story.
-Peter's picture and the story appear in the paper before the end of the working day, calling him a hero.
-Because his workmates have seen the fake knife they mock him.
+After he leaves, the two get into an argument because Zoltini had lied about the incident.
+Peter gets threatened with the sack for being late to work, and a reporter intervenes and tries to get a story.
+Peter's picture and the story appear in the evening paper, calling him a hero.
+But his workmates have seen the fake knife, and they mock him.

-After work Peter goes to see Zoltini but only Vivienne is there.
-She invites him to come and see their show that evening.
-He gets home as the alarm goes off for Pat to go to work.
+After work, Peter goes to see Zoltini but only Vivienne is there.
+She invites him to go and see their show that evening.
+When Zoltini arrives later and hears Peter has been there, he gets angry.
+Peter gets home as the alarm goes off for Pat to get up and go to work.

-Max, an impresario, offers to take Vivienne away and get her better work.
+Max, an impresario, who is attracted to Vivienne, offers to take her away and get her better work.
 Peter arrives in the dressing room to collect his free ticket.
-Zoltini appears and gets very jealous.
+Zoltini appears and again gets angry, being suspicious about Peter again being around his wife.
 He throws the money he borrowed in Peter's face.